DeelanChiu/ContagionGame/README.md

 It asks players to save as many people as possible amidst a pandemic by preventing a deadly virus from spreading across every town.

-To play, simply clone the repository and execute the file Build/Contagion.exe.
+To play, simply clone the repository and execute the file for your respective operating system (BuildForWindows/Contagion.exe for Windows and BuildForMacOS.app for Mac OS).
 The game's intended resolution is 1024 x 768.

 ## How to Play
 ![Demo](/demo.PNG)